-2019 2018
+2020 2019

-Training and program consulting fees Checking account interest and rebates \$ 26,031 8,600 \$ 22,000 142
+Training and program consulting fees Rental income \$ 6,500 1,000 \$ 26,031 8,600

-Total other income \$ 34,631 \$ 22,142
+Total other income \$ 7,500 \$ 34,631

-NOTE 11 - COMMITMENTS
+NOTE 12 - COMMITMENTS

 The Organization leases office and warehouse space under separate operating leases, including three month-to-month leases.
 Due to the generosity of the Sobrato Family Foundation, which owns and operates the leased space in California, the Organization's rent expense has been waived during the term of the leases, provided the Organization maintains its 501(c)(3) status.
-This waived rent is recorded as in-kind donations in the year received and totaled \$230,589 and \$116,364 in 2019 and 2018.
-The Organization is responsible for the annual operating expenses associated with the leased space.
-These amounts, which totaled \$36,648 and \$36,869 in 2019 and 2018, respectively, are included in occupancy expense in the statements of functional expenses.
+This waived rent is recorded as in-kind donations in the year received and totaled \$260,162 and \$230,589 in 2020 and 2019.
+The Organization is typically responsible for the annual operating expenses associated with the leased space, though Sobrato Family Foundation waived these monthly operating expenses at the onset of the pandemic.
+These amounts, which totaled \$6,467 and \$36,648 in 2020 and 2019, respectively, are included in occupancy expense in the statements of functional expenses.